OUR PRODUCT

 Mobility requires efficient interaction of musculoskeletal and sensory systems (especially visual, somatosensory, and vestibular) to control everyday movements, and these systems are known to be compromised in aging and linked to cognitive status.
 With this in mind, we have developed an assessment that utilizes a simple reaction time test with a motor functioning component to determine

-elderly fall risks.
+older adult fall risks.

 LABORATORY FINDINGS